esther615kim/TIL/README.md

-##TIL(Today I learned)
+# TIL(Today I learned)

-> Collection of journals about what I have learned on a daily-basis
+> Collection of journals about what I have learned on a daily-basis in 2021

 ***
 ** Goals 📝**